Measuring AI Ability to Complete Long Software Tasks: Methodological details

-and regress to determine $\eta$ for each agent.
-We weight tasks by diversity, such that a task from a family of size $n$ gets weight $1/\sqrt n$.
-We then set a time horizon for each model (model\_horizon), which corresponds to the time at which $prob(success) = 0.5$.
-Note that since $logistic(0) = 0.5$, this is equivalent to finding the baseline length $\beta_i$ such that $\alpha - \beta_i \eta = 0$, or equivalently $\alpha = \beta_i \eta$.
+To fit equation \ref{eq1}, we weight tasks by diversity, such that a task from a family of size $n$ gets weight $1/\sqrt n$.
+We then use logistic regression to fit the time horizon $h_{agent}$ and slope $\beta_{agent}$ for each model.
 For example, following this methodology o1 has a time horizon of about 39 minutes (see Figure \ref{fig:hist}).

+These changes allow us to compute an interpretable time horizon without several complexities of IRT.
+First, IRT has an initial calibration/joint optimization stage in which the task difficulty is estimated from all agent scores, so the ability score of one agent may depend on other agents' performance; in our method each agent's time horizon is computed individually.
+Second, IRT outputs "ability scores" which then need to be converted to a time horizon estimate; our method eliminates that step by estimating horizon directly.
+Third, the 2PL model uses one slope parameter per task, whereas we use one slope parameter per agent.
+In our setting with many fewer agents than tasks, this reduces the overall number of parameters.

+In exchange, we forego the ability to use IRT metrics designed for test design, such as Fisher information functions for individual tasks (used in e.g. \citet{kipnis2025metabenchsparsebenchmark}).
+Future improved methodologies could include these metrics to design sample-efficient benchmarks and evaluations grounded in human data.